pbouda/peterbouda.eu/content/parsing-wikipedia-dumps-and-converting-to-iso-24612-graf-xml.md

         import xml.etree.ElementTree as ET
     tree = ET.ElementTree("barwiki_cleaned.xml")

-The parser will throw and error and tell you which line and column caused the problem.
-So I went through all the remaining problems in the Bavarian Wikipedia, and added several more lines to my clean script that removes them:
+The parser will throw an error and tell you which line and column caused the problem.
+So I went through all the remaining problems in the Bavarian Wikipedia, and added several more lines to my clean script to remove or modify the lines that cause the problems:

     f1 = codecs.open("barwiki_cleaned.xml", "r", "utf-8")
     f2 = codecs.open("barwiki_cleaned2.xml", "w", "utf-8")